 An XYZ pointer.
 You point the instrument at a thing, the computer figures out what your orientation is in relation to that thing by translating your movements in real space into movements in virtual space in relation to an imaged thing.

 2D images -> 3D construct (but let's not get ahead of ourselves, yet)

 So you need a way for a physical pointer to interact with a virtual image.
 A 3D image.
-You also need a way to render 2D images as 3D images (because no one's invented a 3D scanner, yet), store those images in some form of memory (typically RAM) and..
+You also need a way to render 2D images as 3D images (because 3D scanners are still almost entirely theoretical), store those images in some form of memory (typically RAM) and..
 Well.
 I did promise to keep things simple.